 Easy Indicators Your System Has Issues

 At the very least, you should be checking your monthly bill statements.
 A larger than normal bill could indicate that something is off with your system.
 If you spot any irregularities, an easy solution is to have a maintenance professional evaluate your system for you.
-Our company does fortunately provide these services for a minimal cost.
+Our sister company Solar Maintenance Pros does fortunately provide these services for a minimal cost.
 You can get service check-ups anytime of the year, but it is always the responsibility of the homeowner to monitor their production to identify any issues.

 PV Inverter: What does it do?

 An inverter is basically the “brain” of your solar system and an essential component that converts DC output to AC.
 The feature that we are most interested in this article, is its ability to monitor data for homeowners.
 “In many cases, the inverter connects to the electric panel via a breaker within the panel.
 This allows solar power to simply work as another source of energy in buildings and allows energy to be back-feed to the utility.
 When this happens, the meter spins backwards, effectively storing excess energy in the daytime for later use” (straightupsolar.com).